What Do I Invest in?

 If you're new to investing and keen to start, our Trading Mentor Course is packed with proven and tested trading strategies.
 If you've already started building an investment portfolio but are looking for techniques to turn you into a successful trader, the Short Course in Share Trading will take your trading to another level.

 Dale Gillham is one of Australia's most respected analysts with over 30 years of experience in the investment industry, including banking, financial planning, share market education and professional trading.
-He is the best-selling author of multiple books, and is passionate about ensuring clients receive the highest level of education in the stock market with Australia's only government-accredited course at the Diploma level.
+He is the best-selling author of multiple books, and is passionate about ensuring clients receive the highest level of education in the stock market with with our share market trading course.

 #1 Leader in Stock Market Education